Therapy is the best. We’re feel strongly about that. Now that I’ve found a therapist I like, I go once per week for an hour.

 So it was back to the shopping stage.
 It took me two months to find a therapist I liked, and another three weeks for him to find time in his schedule to see me on a regular basis.
 Plus, we’re starting from scratch.
 I’m starting therapy over, in a sense.

 But I still count myself lucky.
 For one, I work remotely, which means I can set my own schedule and go see my therapist in the middle of the day.
-I don’t need to make excuses to my boss, or find a babysitter, or go to therapy on my day off.
-It’s no problem for me to do therapy every Wednesday at 2:30.
+I don’t need to make excuses to my boss, or find a babysitter, or find the rare provider who does sessions on weekends.
+It’s no problem for me to do therapy every Wednesday at 2:30 and work a little bit later into the evening.
 Most people don’t have those advantages.

 I also have excellent private health insurance through my wife’s job.
 If you’re on Medicaid/Apple Health, you need to jump through all sorts of bureaucratic hoops to qualify for regularly scheduled therapy.
 And, if you’re on Medicaid, you don’t need me to tell you that the providers who take Medicaid are overworked: if you try to get into therapy on Medicaid, you’re going to have to wait.
 And you probably won’t get to shop around and find the therapist who will help you the most.